Quantization of algebraic invariants through Topological Quantum Field Theories: Introduction

-Our first result in this direction is a consequence of a well-known argument regarding the trace of the map associated by $\cZ$, presented in Proposition \ref{prop:necessity-quantization} for the sake of completeness.

-\begin{theorem*}[Corollary \ref{cor:non-quantizable-integers}] Let $\chi$ be a diffeomorphism-invariant with values in a ring $R$.
-If there exists a closed orientable manifold $M$ such that $\chi(M \times S^1)$ does not lie in the subring of integers of $R$, then the invariant $\chi$ is not strongly quantizable. \end{theorem*}

-Despite its simplicity, from this result we directly get the following key observation.
-Suppose that we want to understand a certain functor $\cM: \Diff_c^{or} \to \Top$ out of the category $\Diff_c^{or}$ of closed orientable smooth manifolds.
-We thing of $\cM(W)$ as a certain moduli space attached to $W$.
-If there exists $M$ such that $\cM(M \times S^1)$ is not an acyclic space, then the Poincar\'e polynomial of $\cM$ (or any other graded homology-based invariant of $\cM$) is not strongly quantizable.
+The first result in this direction that we show in this paper is the fact that if the invariant associated to the torus $\chi\left((S^1)^{n+1}\right)$ is not an integer of the ring $R$, then $\chi$ is not strongly quantizable.
+This is a direct consequence of a well-known argument regarding the trace of the map associated by $\cZ$ (see Proposition \ref{prop:necessity-quantization}).
+However, despite its simplicity, from this result we directly get outstanding consequences.
+Suppose that we want to understand a certain family of moduli spaces $\cM_W$ attached to closed manifolds $W$ of dimension $n+1$.
+If $\cM_{(S^1)^{n+1}}$ is not an acyclic space, then the Poincar\'e polynomial of $\cM_W$ (or any other graded homology-based invariant of $\cM$) is not strongly quantizable.

 For these reasons, the business of finding genuine TQFTs to compute homology invariants of classical moduli spaces is intrinsically too restrictive.
-To to overcome this problem, in \cite{GPLM-2017}, it was proposed that a weak version, called an almost-TQFTs, may be used as substitutes of genuine monoidal TQFTs.
+To overcome this problem, in \cite{GPLM-2017}, it was proposed that a weak version, called an almost-TQFTs, may be used as substitute of genuine monoidal TQFTs.
 To be precise, let $\Tub{n+1}$ be the wide subcategory of $\Bord{n+1}$ with the same objects but whose morphisms are disjoint unions of `tubes', that is, bordisms with connected in and out boundaries.
 Then, an almost-TQFT is a monoidal symmetric functor

-Of course, working in $\Tub{n+1}$ we are not allowed to decompose our manifold into any simple piece, only into tubes.
-However, this restriction does not jeopardize most of the important gluing arguments used to compute invariants, such as Equation (\ref{eq:decomposition}), so almost-TQFTs can still be used to quantize invariants.
+Of course, working in $\Tub{n+1}$ we are not allowed to decompose our manifold into any simple pieces, only into tubes.
+However, this restriction does not jeopardize most of the important gluing arguments used to compute invariants, such as Equation (\ref{eq:decomposition}), so almost-TQFTs can still be used to efficiently compute invariants.
 In this setting, we will say that an invariant $\chi$ is almost-quantizable if there exists an almost-TQFT that computes it.

-The key point is that these almost-TQFTs can be also interpreted in terms of lax monoidal TQFTs.
-Lax monoidality means that the functor $\cZ: \Bord{n+1} \to \cC$ does not preserve the monoidal structure, but it is equipped with a collection of natural maps